-- The benefit provisions of the Health Insurance Benefit (HIB) or Other Postemployment Benefits (OPEB) Plan, as administered by the Board; - The characteristics of covered active members, terminated vested members, and retired members and beneficiaries as of June 30, 2024, provided by EBMUDERS; - The assets of the Plan as of June 30, 2024, provided by EBMUDERS; - Economic assumptions regarding future salary increases and investment earnings as adopted by the Board for the valuation as of June 30, 2024; and - Other (health and non-health) actuarial assumptions, regarding employee terminations, retirement, death, health care trend and enrollment, etc. that the Board has adopted for the June 30, 2024 valuation.
+- The benefit provisions of the Health Insurance Benefit (HIB) or Other Postemployment Benefits (OPEB) Plan, as administered by the Board; - The characteristics of covered active members, terminated vested members, and retired members and beneficiaries as of June 30, 2024, provided by EBMUDERS; - The assets of the Plan as of June 30, 2024, provided by EBMUD; - Economic assumptions regarding future salary increases and investment earnings as adopted by the Board for the June 30, 2024 valuation; and - Other (health and non-health) actuarial assumptions, regarding employee terminations, retirement, death, health care trend and enrollment, etc. adopted by the Board for the June 30, 2024 valuation.

-General observations on GASB 74 actuarial valuation
+General observations on a GASB 75 Actuarial Valuation

-- 1. The GASB rules only define OPEB liability and expense for financial reporting purposes, and do not apply to contribution amounts for OPEB funding purposes.
-Employers and plans still develop and adopt funding policies under current practices. - 2.
-When measuring the Total OPEB Liability, GASB uses the same actuarial cost method (Entry Age) for benefits that are being funded on an actuarial basis1 and the same expected return on Plan assets as EBMUDERS uses for funding.
-This means that the Total OPEB Liability (TOL) measure for financial reporting shown in this report is determined on the same basis as EBMUDERS Actuarial Accrued Liability (AAL) measure for funding with the exception discussed below on the "implicit subsidy".
-We note that the same is true for the Normal Cost component of the annual plan cost for funding and financial reporting again with the exception discussed below on the "implicit subsidy".
+- 1. The GASB rules only define OPEB liability and expenses for financial reporting purposes, and do not apply to contribution amounts for OPEB funding purposes.
+Employers and plan still develop and adopt funding policies under current practices. - 2.
+When measuring OPEB liability, GASB uses the same actuarial cost method (Entry Age) for benefits that are being funded on an actuarial basis1 and the same expected return on assets as EBMUDERS uses for funding.
+This means that the Total OPEB Liability (TOL) measure for financial reporting shown in this report is determined on the same basis as EBMUDERS' Actuarial Accrued Liability (AAL) measure for funding with the exception discussed below on the "implicit subsidy".
+We note that the same is true for the Normal Cost component of the annual plan cost for funding and financial reporting, again with the exception discussed below on the "implicit subsidy".

-1 The \$450/\$550 HIB subsidy has been funded on an actuarial basis.
+&lt;sup>1 The \$450/\$550 HIB subsidy has been funded on an actuarial basis.

 - a.
-Pursuant to Paragraph 46 of GASB Statement No. 74, projected benefit payments should be based on claims costs or ageadjusted premiums approximating claims costs.
-In effect, GASB requires employers, such as EBMUD, that pool health insurance premium rates for actives and retirees under age 65 to calculate on an accrual basis the liability associated with such pooled premiums for retirees under age 65.
+Pursuant to Paragraph 33 of GASB Statement No. 75, projected benefit payments should be based on claims costs or age adjusted premiums approximating claims costs.
+In effect, GASB requires employers, such as EBMUD, that pool health insurance premium rates for actives and retirees under age 65, to calculate on an accrual basis the liability associated with such pooled premiums for retirees under age 65.
 That liability, referred to as the implicit subsidy, is included in this valuation in addition to the liability for the \$450/\$550 subsidy. - b.
-Pursuant to Paragraph 48 of the GASB Statement No. 74 and based on our understanding of subsequent guidance provided in Implementation Guide No. 2017-2, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, OPEB plans that are not being fully funded on an actuarial basis (such as the implicit subsidy component of the HIB for EBMUDERS that are being paid on a pay-as-you go basis) are required to go through a cross-over test in determining the discount rate that would be used in the valuation - 3.
+Pursuant to Paragraph 36 of GASB Statement No. 75 and based on our understanding of subsequent guidance provided in Implementation Guide No. 2017-3, Accounting and Financial Reporting for Postemployment Benefit Plans Other Than Pensions, OPEB plans that are not being fully funded on an actuarial basis (such as the implicit subsidy component of the HIB for EBMUDERS that are being paid on a pay-as-you go basis) are required to go through a cross-over test in determining the discount rate that would be used in the valuation. - 3.
 The Net OPEB Liability (NOL) is equal to the difference between the TOL and the Plan Fiduciary Net Position.
-The Plan Fiduciary Net Position is equal to the market value of assets.
+The Plan Fiduciary Net Position is equal to the market value of assets and therefore, the NOL measure is very similar to an Unfunded Actuarial Accrued Liability (UAAL) calculated on a market value basis with the exception of valuing the implicit subsidy.
 The NOL reflects all investment gains and losses as of the measurement date.
-This is different from the Unfunded Actuarial Accrued Liability (UAAL) calculated on a valuation value of assets basis in the funding valuation that reflects investment gains and losses over a five-year period.
+This is different from the UAAL on an actuarial value of assets basis in the funding valuation that reflects investment gains and losses over a five-year period.